 All medicines will be stored safely.
-Medicines needing refrigeration will be stored in the staffroom fridge.
+Medicines needing refrigeration will be stored in the staff members (of the bubble) allocated staff room fridge.

-Some medicines (inhalers, etc.) will be kept in the child's classroom and carried with the children, for ease of access during outside activities.
+Medicines (inhalers, etc.) will be kept in the child's classroom and carried with the children, for ease of access during outside activities.
 All medicines must be clearly labelled.

-Controlled drugs or prescribed medicines will be kept in the medicine cabinet in the school office accessed only by adults.
+Controlled drugs or prescribed medicines will be kept in the child's classroom where it can only be accessed only by adults.
 Access to these medicines is restricted to the named persons.
 In the case of Epi-Pens all staff have access to these which are clearly labelled and accessible either in the child's classroom or a spare one in the medicine cabinet in the school office.